 Written by Ranjan Agarwal, Ethan Schiff and Stephanie Clark

-The Supreme Court of Canada Fall term begins now.
-While the court will be hearing mostly criminal law matters, in November, it will consider three cases that may interest the business community or organizations facing civil litigation:
+The Supreme Court of Canada winter term has begun.
+While the court will be hearing mostly criminal law matters, in January through March, it will consider four cases that may interest the business community or organizations facing civil litigation:

-Please contact any of the authors for more information about any of the cases or issues discussed in this post, or a member of the Bennett Jones Commercial Litigation group.
+Please contact any of the authors or a member of the Bennett Jones Commercial Litigation group for more information about any of the cases or issues discussed in this post.